pajtai/grunt-build-gh-pages/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2013 12 04 - `0.1.2` - Added copying of hidden files in root level of dist directory to final deploy directory.
+Normalized paths.
 * 2013 10 09 - `0.1.1` - Added warning and task stop if not on the builds directory after attempted git branch checkout
 * 2013 08 08 - `0.1.0` - CNAME support and commit message updates
 * 2013 05 04 - `0.0.3` - Added ability to exclude custom directories in addition to `node_modules`